 In person to

 Some complaints may be easier to explain in writing – please give as much information as you can, then send your complaint to the practice for the attention of Pauline Mackenzie as soon as possible.
-Complaints of a clinical nature will also be reviewed by Dr H. Faerestrand, the Senior Partner.
+Complaints of a clinical nature will also be reviewed by Dr M. Khan, the Senior Partner.

 All matters are dealt with in confidence.
 However, it may be necessary to share certain information with other parties.
 We will seek your permission before doing this.

 What we shall do

 Our complaints procedure is designed to make sure that we settle any

 complaints as quickly as possible.